 There are currently no scheduled performances of Il barbiere di Siviglia.
-It was last on stage 19 September—5 October 2014 as part of the Autumn 2014/15 season.
+It was last on stage 13 September—11 October 2016 as part of the Autumn 2016/17 season.

-Count Almaviva arrives in Seville to find the mysterious woman he met in Madrid.
-When he learns that she, Rosina, is engaged to her tyrannical guardian Bartolo, he asks the cunning barber Figaro to help him win her hand.
+Count Almaviva arrives in Seville to search for the mysterious woman he met in Madrid.
+When he learns that she is Rosina, due to be married to her tyrannical guardian Bartolo, he enlists the help of the cunning barber Figaro to win her hand.

 Read more… (Contains spoilers)

 The 23-year-old Gioachino Rossini completed his masterpiece Il barbiere di Siviglia with incredible speed – legend has it in just 13 days – which Rossini attributed to ‘facility and lots of instinct’.
 He adapted Pierre-Augustin Beaumarchais’ play Le Barbier de Séville, part of a dramatic trilogy that also inspired Mozart’s Le nozze di Figaro.
 Within a few decades of its 1816 premiere, Il barbiere di Siviglia had been seen around the world, reaching opera houses in New York, Buenos Aires, Trinidad and Ecuador.
 The opera is characterized by youthful energy and bold wit: these qualities are brought to the fore in Moshe Leiser and Patrice Caurier’s colourful and inventive production, a popular favourite at the Royal Opera House since its premiere in 2005.